Milstein-type Schemes for Hyperbolic SPDEs: Well-posedness and Stability

 where $C_{p,T}$ is independent of $M$ and $h$.
 The proof of this stronger stability statement requires a dilation argument to handle the discrete stochastic convolutions.
-We refer the interested reader to \cite[Prop.~5.1]{KliobaVeraar24Rate}, which can be adapted in a straightforward manner to include the $(G'G)$-terms. \end{enumerate} \end{remark}
+The proof of \cite[Prop.~5.1]{KliobaVeraar24Rate} can be adapted in a straightforward manner to include the $(G'G)$-terms. \end{enumerate} \end{remark}